openshift/origin/HACKING.md

 ### 3. cherry-pick upstream changes pushed to the Origin repo

-Eventually during the development cycle we introduce changes to dependencies right in the Origin repository.
+Eventually, during the development cycle, we introduce changes to dependencies right in the Origin repository.
 This is not a largely recommended practice, but it's useful if we need something that,